AmariahAK/wisdom-drop/README.md

 # Focus / Growth Mindset Wisdom of the day (October 12 2025)
 > “Your direction is more important than your speed.”
 > — Unknown

+# Motivation / Vision Wisdom of the day (October 13 2025)
+> “The best way to predict the future is to create it.”
+> — Peter Drucker